energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    distance and petrol to cover the remaining 60%.

 ..
 [22e]
-   In FC car are estimated to consume 52.6% more than BEV in 2035, see Table 2.12 in :cite:`national2013transitions`
+   Departing from the work of :cite:`Limpens2021thesis`, these efficiency values have been adapted to be more in line with the values given in :cite:`EC_scen2020` and :cite:`Schnidrig2021`

 ..
 [22f]
    A fuel consumption ratio of 27% between gasoline motorcycle and gasoline car is given in